abhi-da/Notes/Courses/Oligopoly Theory/Presentation/Presentation- Platform Competition with Endogenous Homing.md

 There are also literature which has considered endogenous homing, [[Armstrong and Wright(2007)]] which extend [[Armstrong (2006)]] and show how the common [["competitive bottleneck" ]]can endogenously arise.
 This results stem from a model with horizontally differentiated platforms ([[Hotelling Framework]])  in which for high transportation costs all agents single-home, whereas for low transportation costs, all agents multi-home.

 [[Armstrong and Wright(2007)]] generate the same pricing results as [[Armstrong (2006)]] where the side that single-homes faces competitive prices whereas the side that multi-homes faces monopoly pricing by both platforms.
 These pricing results follow because platforms do not compete over multi-homers but instead compete over single-homers who can switch to the competing platform.
 But this results stem from the homing decision being made prior to platform pricing decisions. *The authors find that lower prices drive multi-homing when prices being made prior to homing decisions.*

+[[Rochet and Tirole(2003)]] also talks about endogenous homing, where buyers and sellers engage in a matched transaction that takes place on a platform.
+For illustration- They take the example of credit card market.
+It is assumed that credit card issuers only charge per transaction and doesn't charge merchants any membership fee, so all agents can costlessly multi-home.
+However, because card-users can choose which card to use when they make a purchase, merchants may use to single-home in order to limit the customers' options of which card to use.
+This paper. however, allow for both usage and stand-alone membership benefits, but they consider platforms that compete by setting membership/access fees, as this relates more closely to the markets that we are concerned with.

+[[Belleflame and Peitz(2009)]] considers mixed-homing in the Armstrong Framework.
+However, their results also coincide with the classic relationship between multi-homing and higher prices.